Zach-Sten/Ublind/README.md

 Ublind turns single-cell embeddings into music.
 Pick an embedding — UMAP, PCA, t-SNE, whatever, and ublind maps it to sound.
 The first dimension becomes **time**, the rest become **pitch**, each on its own instrument.
 Clusters become chords, trajectories become melodies, outliers become surprises.

-Built for AnnData.
-Sometimes you can *hear* structure in data that you can't see.
+Built for AnnData. *Hear* structure in data that you can't see.

 > ⚠️ **Beta** — early development, expect rough edges.
 Feedback welcome.